ligoj/ligoj/app-api/README.md

 ## Custom Maven proxy

-When Maven dependencies from Internet are not reachable, custom Maven setting with proxy must be provided to Maven.

-1. Create a `settings.xml` file
+To use a custom Maven configuration (proxy, mirror,...), copy your `settings.xml` Maven file at the base of this project.
+It will be copied at build time with a Docker `COPY` instruction.
-2. Uncomment the `COPY` command in `Dockerfile` (the same applies to [app-ui](../app-ui/Dockerfile)
+The same applies to [app-ui](../app-ui/Dockerfile)

+*Note* This file will be in the final Docker image, only in the builder image.

 # Prepare database